edavis25/CSV-Merge/README.md

 data from different tables, this allows you to keep each table in its own .csv file while still giving the ability to work with all tables together easily by quickly combining them.

--**Merge-Vertical** - stacks each line of each .csv file on top of one another.
+- **Merge-Vertical** - stacks each line of each .csv file on top of one another.

--**Merge Horizontal** - brings similarly sized tables together side by side while keeping all data in the correct position.
+- **Merge Horizontal** - brings similarly sized tables together side by side while keeping all data in the correct position.
 (All tables must be same size)

 ###Directions: